-Quality and operational information, for example NHS Business Service Authority (BSA) performance info, surveys, audits, external body reviews was used to ensure and improve performance.
+Quality and operational information, for example, surveys, audits and external body reviews were used to improve performance.
 Performance information was combined with the views of patients.

 The provider had information governance arrangements and staff were aware of the importance of these in protecting patients' personal information.